 Recipe Directions

-- Add charred onion, ginger, beef broth, and sugar.
-Boil, then simmer for 30 minutes.
+- Prepare the Broth: Add the charred onion, ginger, beef broth, and a pinch of sugar to the pot.
+Bring it to a boil, then reduce to a simmer and cook for 30 minutes.

-- Assemble noodles in bowls, top with beef and garnishes.
-Pour hot broth.
-Serve with lime, Sriracha, and hoisin.
+- Assemble and Serve: Place noodles in bowls, top with thin slices of beef and garnishes.
+Pour hot broth over each bowl.
+Serve with lime wedges, Sriracha, and hoisin sauce.

 Variations, Add-Ons, And Toppings